We are affiliated to Irene Chua Clinic. Visit website here.

 • Other Lifestyle Factors

-How much does IVF cost in Singapore?
+How much does In-Vitro Fertilisation (IVF) in Singapore cost?

-IVF treatments in Singapore performed in private hospitals typically cost around 10,000 to 20,000 SGD per cycle.
+The cost of IVF treatments in Singapore performed in private hospitals typically cost around 10,000 to 20,000 SGD per cycle.
 This price range usually includes the consultation fee, fertility drugs, medical tests, the procedure itself, and the embryo transfer.

 It is also important to note that prices may vary depending on various factors, such as the specific IVF procedure, the clinic, the IVF specialist, the age and health of the patient, and any additional treatments and medications that may be required.